-7. Find out what else the Rockaway Artists Alliance has going on; the local nonprofit mounts temporary exhibitions and also offers art classes and summer day camps for kids.
+7. Find out what the Rockaway Artists Alliance has going on: The local nonprofit mounts temporary exhibitions and also offers art classes and summer day camps for kids.

 8. See what's playing at the Rockaway Theatre Company, which puts on revivals of classic musicals and the occasional children's show.

 Uncle Louie G. is a classic NYC treat found in every borough, but it tastes especially good at the beach.
 Photo courtesy of the shop.

 9. Grab an old-school Italian ice at the local outpost of Uncle Louie G. Yes, it's a chain, but the locations are independently owned and this one is oozing with charm.
 Not into ices?
 The trending Ample Hills Creamery also has a summer location at the Jacob Riis Beach Bazaar.

 10. Mingle with the locals in Bayswater Park, a favorite neighborhood playground because it's not on the beach.
 There's an awesome water feature, and this is where many annual community events take place, like water festivals in summer and the Rockaway Fall Festival in autumn.